 Details of modifications are shown on our public register:

-Proposed modification under section 22 of the Civil Aviation Act 2012:
+Proposed modification under section 22 of the Civil Aviation Act 2012 - for calculation of inflation adjustment to development capex:

 HAL is obliged to produce an operational resilience plan under its licence.
 Documents relating to this requirement are below: